embulk/gradle-embulk-plugins/README.md

           exclude group: "javax.inject", module: "javax.inject"  // embulk-core depends on javax.inject.
       }
       ```
+      * If a dependency needs to be duplicated intentionally, add `ignoreConflicts` in the `embulkPlugins` block.
+See below.
 4. Add required `testCompile` if depending on `embulk-core:0.9.22+`.
     * If depending on `embulk-core:0.9.22`:
       ```